The scene has been played out over and over again, and I can't imagine it will be any different for Twitter. Here's how it goes:

 But make no mistake: that assault is coming, and Twitter would do itself good by preparing for the worst.Prologue: as I wrote this, I read a news article from ProgrammableWeb that Microsoft has just released the Bing Search API with no usage limits.
 As a third-place search engine, Microsoft needs to start taking big risks (see my previous blog post) if they hope to gain any ground on Google.
 This seems like one of those big risks, and – surprise, surprise! – it's a step towards openness.

-Sr. Director of Emerging Technologies for Turner Broadcasting and Director of Media Camp, an accelerator for media startups.
+Director of Product Management at Yahoo.
+Formerly Director at Turner Broadcasting and Media Camp.
 Former Googler in product, business, and tech.
 Building stuff on the Web and mobile since 1993.

 - Lessons for Silicon Valley from Einstein